HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/custom_caching/index.md

 You can overrule the default caching parameters of a site by using "cache" and "expire" parameters in URLs and HCL Web Content Manager tags.

+!!! note
-**Note:** Custom caching can be used only when a server's default web content cache is set to none or advanced caching.
+    Custom caching can be used only when a server's default web content cache is set to none or advanced caching.
 If basic caching is used as your default web Content cache, Custom caching cannot be used.

 There are two basic methods in which custom caching can be used with your default server caching settings: